Prompt Testing & Versioning in CI/CD: How Teams Ship Reliable Prompts in 2025

 Step 1: Semantic Versioning for Prompts

 Adopt SemVer (semantic versioning) for prompt changes.
+If you already use SemVer for APIs, this will feel familiar.

 Format: MAJOR.MINOR.PATCH